cristalhq/aconfig/README.md

 ## Rationale

-There are more than 2000 repositories on Github regarding configuration in Go.
-I was looking for a simple configuration loader that will automate a lot of things for me.
-Idea was to load config from 4 common places: defaults (in the code), config files, environment variables, command-line flags.
-This library works with all of them.
+There are many solutions regarding configuration loading in Go.
+I was looking for a simple loader that will as much as possible and be easy to use and understand.
+The goal was to load config from 4 places: defaults (in the code), files, environment variables, command-line flags.
+This library works with all of this sources.

 ## Features

 * Simple API.
 * Clean and tested code.
-* Automatic naming.
+* Automatic fields mapping.
 * Supports different sources:
   * defaults in the code
   * files (JSON, YAML, TOML)
   * environment variables
   * command-line flags
-* Dependency-free (even file-parsers are optional).
+* Dependency-free (file parsers are optional).
-* Walk over configuration fields (automate what you want)
+* Ability to walk over configuration fields.

 ## Install